teeshagabalersl/Resilience-pattern-assignment/README.md

 # Testing Individual Resilience Patterns

 For easier log analysis, start only the services required for a specific pattern.

-> **Note:** You only need to use `--build` the first time you start the
-> services, or when you make changes to the Java source code, `Dockerfile`, or
-> Docker Compose configuration.
-For subsequent runs without any changes, use
-> `docker compose up` without `--build`.

 > **Note:** Before testing a new resilience pattern, make sure any previously
 > running services are stopped.
 This avoids confusion between logs from